rwxrob/notes/Philosophy/Rise of the man-haters.md

 I have been a solidly respectful and decent man my whole life.
 Are there things in my world and psyche that I'm not even aware of?
 Certainly.
-But I have *never* been guilty of the egregious misogeny that is waved around like pictures of mutilated infants at a "pro-life" rally.
+But I have *never* been guilty of the egregious misogeny that is waved around like pictures of mutilated babies at a "pro-life" rally.
 Are there absolutely fucking assholes out there who are men? *Absolutely!* Am I one of them? *No.* So stop lumping me in with all of them just because you disagree with me or don't want to hear what I am feeling, or worse, don't care about my honest feelings that make you uncomfortable.
 Stop using misogeny as a shield for not treating me like another human who deserves basic respect.

 Let me give you one example from an actual post: